 - CC: Monday, August 27, 1:30 p.m.-2:30 p.m., 309 Havemeyer Hall (no placement exam follows)

 The SEAS information session will be followed by a placement exam only for SEAS students who do not have AP Calculus scores and/or those who have taken calculus classes at an accredited four-year college or university (and have college transcripts documenting both grades earned and credits awarded).
-SEAS students should consult the math placement flyer, which will be emailed to all incoming SEAS students shortly before NSOP, for additional details.
+SEAS students should consult the SEAS math flyer.pdf, which was emailed to all incoming SEAS students on August 23rd, for additional details.

 The CC information session will NOT be followed by a placement exam; it is an information session only.